Sritharun/Android-development/README.md

 # Android-development
-Here's an android application used for a embedded system project.
+Here's an android application used for an embedded system project.

 The project is based on IoT implementing Raspberrypi , RFID and Firebase cloud as main features.